 How content is rendered

 When you request a URL and hit Enter, the browser sends a request to the server.
-Once the browser receives the HTML response, it has to convert the markup into what we see on the screen.
-The browser follows a well-defined set of steps and it all starts with processing the HTML and building the DOM.
+But it first needs to find where that serve is, and establish a connection.
+Once connected, the browser can make the request.
+Once it receives the response content, it has to convert the assets received into what we see on the screen.
+The browser follows a well-defined set of steps.

 Document Object Model